Formula9/Core/README.md

 Silex is used in this manner in accordance with the Silex MIT License.
 All related copyrights and attributions remain in force and are copyright (c) 2010-2016, SensioLabs and Fabien Potencier.

-Alterations and additions to the original Silex codebase are copyright (c) 2016, Greg Truesdell and are released under the MIT License

 References:
 -- [Silex Framework](http://silex.sensiolabs.org/).
 -- [Silex on Github](https://github.com/silexphp).